Adjustments for neurodiversity Reasonable adjustments at work

 • signs giving clear directions around the workplace

-For example, an employee in an off licence is dyspraxic.
+For example, a worker in an off licence is dyspraxic.
 They ask for the storeroom to be organised so that nothing is left on the floor.
 And shelves are arranged so that everything is easy to get to.

 Supporting strengths

-Employers should explore with neurodivergent employees how they can use their strengths at work.
+Employers should explore with neurodivergent workers how they can use their strengths at work.

 For example: